BryanPlummer/cite/README.md

     python main.py --test --spatial --resume runs/cite_spatial_k4/model_best

+You can test the ReferIt dataset by setting the dataset flag and adjusting the number of embeddings to match the trained model:

+    python main.py --test --spatial --dataset referit --num_embeddings 12 --resume runs/referit_spatial_k12/model_best

 ### Training New Models
 Our code contains everything required to train or test models using precomputed features.
 You can train a new model on Flickr30K Entites using: